Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Evaluation

-Concretely, we created the mismatched stimuli by taking the 48 existing speech and motion segments from the evaluation, and permuted the motion in between them such that no motion segment ever remained in its original place.
+Concretely, we created the mismatched stimuli by taking the 48 existing speech and motion segments selected for our evaluations, and permuting the motion in between them such that no motion segment ever remained in its original place.
+Each motion segment thus featured twice in the pairwise study: once with matched speech, and once with mismatched speech, where the corresponding matched stimulus would use another motion segment from the same source condition.
 As the 48 different segments did not all have the same length, a longer or shorter segment of motion generally had to be excerpted from the motion chunks (original or generated), so as to match the new speech duration.
-The starting point of the motion video was always the same as in the respective matched stimulus video (i.e., corresponding to the start of a phrase).
+This was done by moving the endpoint of the mismatched motion segment such that the resulting motion duration exactly matched that of the new speech audio.
+The starting point of the mismatched motion video was never changed, and was thus always the same as in the respective matched stimulus video (i.e., corresponding to the start of a phrase).

 After an instruction page and a training page, each subject evaluated 40 pages with one pair of videos each.
 This means that subjects watched 80 videos total in each study, the same number of videos as was evaluated in the human-likeness studies (ignoring the training pages in all cases).
 Each study was balanced such that each speech segment, condition, and order of the two videos appeared approximately equally many times.